seL4/camkes-tool/docs/index.md

 If you are modifying the actual sources of any of the CAmkES modules I've attempted to leave helpful comments.
-I've occassionally used tags in the comments that may help you when grepping and whatnot.
+I've occasionally used tags in the comments that may help you when grepping and whatnot.
 They mean:

 **FIXME**